 The ÖVP is the follow-on to the Christian Social Party that began in the 1890s.
 It represents a combination of conservative forces along with a mix of social and economic groups that form semi-independent federations within the party.
 These include workers, farmers, employers, tradespeople, feminists, and senior citizens.
 The opposing interests within these disparate groups make for evident difficulty within the party on a regular basis.

-Since December 2021, the party has been provisionally led by Karl Nehammer.
-The former Austrian chancellor, Sebastian Kurz, took on many of the ideals of its former coalition partner, The Freedom Party of Austria (FPÖ), adding many anti-immigration policies to its platform.
+The party has been led by Karl Nehammer since December 2021.
+The former Austrian chancellor, Sebastian Kurz, took on many of the ideals of its former coalition partner, the Freedom Party of Austria (FPÖ), adding many anti-immigration policies to its platform.

-Currently, it is the largest party in the National Council.
-It holds 71 of the 183 seats and won 37.5% of votes cast in the 2019 legislative election.
+It is the largest party in the National Council.
+It holds 51 of the 183 seats and won 26.3% of the votes cast in the 2024 legislative election.

 The Social Democratic Party of Austria (SPÖ)